Datalinker-Org/Animal-Data/README.md

 # Animal-Data

-Schemas for animal carcass, animal merits, animal traits, animal sessions and Dairy.
+Data for livestock pedigree and performance observations, as well as predictions of animal merit.

 ## Schemas for [Carcass data](Carcass/README.MD)